 Four behavioral choices

-As I see it, there are four choices you can make about which style of communication you can employ.
+As I see it, there are four choices you can make about which communication style you can employ.
 These types are:

 direct aggression: bossy, arrogant, bulldozing, intolerant, opinionated, and overbearing